mcrocco/azure-network-protocols/README.md

   3. Give the machine a name such as VM1, and then choose Windows 10 Pro as the image

-  4. Make sure to give the virtual machine enough virtual cpu size, such as 2vcpus so that the VM doesn't run slow
+  4. Make sure to give the virtual machine enough virtual CPU size, such as 2vcpus so that the VM doesn't run slow

   5. Input a username and password

-  6. Agree to the liscensing and click "Review + Create", then Create
+  6. Agree to the licensing and click "Review + Create", then Create

 </p>
 <p>